1.2.4 Adjectives (adj.) and Adverbs (adv.)

 One peculiar feature of Sindarin is that adjectives may sometimes function as adverbs, in which case they follow the verb: en·Orch nôr lim.
 “The orc is running swift (= swiftly)”.
 This is subtly different from en·Orch lim nôr.
 “The swift orc is running” which of course is ambiguous, so perhaps you could also say Nôr en·Orch lim.

-- e·Chothron vâd hí.
+- e·Chothron vâd si.
 “The captain eats now.”

 - Nôr chae.
 “He/she runs far.”

 - Anuir aglareb en·Aran nín.
-“My king [is] forever glorious.”
+“Forever glorious [is] my King.”

 1.2.4.4 Section Summary